KULL-Centre/DEERpredict/README.md

 License
 -------------

 This project is licensed under the GNU General Public License version 3.0 (GPL-3.0).
-However, the rotamer libraries are modified versions of those from the [MMMx program](https://mmmx.info/index.html), and these modified libraries are licensed under the MIT License, as detailed in the LICENSE file.
+However, the rotamer libraries in `DEERPREdict/lib` are modified versions of those from the [MMMx program](https://mmmx.info/index.html), and these modified libraries are licensed under the MIT License, as detailed in the LICENSE file.
 The rest of the project is licensed under the GPL-3.0, and any combination of GPL-3.0 licensed files with those under the MIT License will be subject to the terms of the GPL-3.0.

 Authors
 -------------